-Easy, kid-approved ideas from Megan Roosevelt, also known as Healthy Grocery Girl, a Registered Dietitian Nutritionist, recipe producer, and Mom of 2 (under the age of 3)!
-If you’re passionate about finding easy ways to nourish your family with plant-powered foods, this blog post is for you!
+Easy, kid-approved ideas from Megan Roosevelt, also known as Healthy Grocery Girl, a Registered Dietitian Nutritionist, recipe producer, and mom of 2!

 Plant-Based Protein Sources